 Nonsurgical Treatment Options

 Most cases are successfully treated nonsurgically, although this is time-consuming and frustrating for active patients.
 Treatment is less likely to be successful if symptoms have been present more than six months.
 Nonsurgical management includes nonsteroidal anti-inflammatory medications, rest, immobilization, limitation of activity, ice, contrast baths, stretching, and heel lifts.
 If symptoms fail to resolve after two to three months, a formal physical therapy (PT) program may be of benefit.
 An arch support may help if there is an associated flat foot.
 A cast or brace to completely rest this area may be necessary.
-Extracorporeal shockwave therapy (ESWT) and platelet-rich plasma (PRP) injections have variable reports of success.
+Extracorporeal shockwave therapy (ESWT) has variable reports of success.
 Nitroglycerin medication applied to the overlying skin may be of benefit.

 Surgical Treatment Options